Second Order Ensemble Langevin Method for Sampling and Inverse Problems: Numerical Results

 The OU process follows the equation:

-We implement a symplectic Euler integrator \cite{sanz2018numerical} for the Hamiltonian part, i.e., take a half step $\epsilon/2$ of momentum updates, then a full step $\epsilon$ of position updates, and finally a half step $\epsilon/2$ of momentum updates.\footnote{{With the ensemble approximation the system is only approximately Hamiltonian; the splitting used in symplectic Euler is still well-defined, however.}} {Let $Z_j$ be the collection of all position and momentum particles at time $j$: $\{q_{j}^{(i)},p_{j}^{(i)}\}_{i=1}^I.$ Starting from time $j$ this symplectic Euler integration gives map $Z_{j} \mapsto \hat{Z}_{j}.$ We set $q_{j+1}^{(i)}$ to be the $i^{\rm th}$ position coordinates of $\hat{Z}_{j}$ and then update the momentum coordinates using the OU process;} the damping coefficient $\gamma>0$ is treated as a hyperparameter of EKHMC. {Vector $Z$ is set at the value given by output of the preceding symplectic Euler integrator, denoted by $\hat{Z}_{j}$.} The update of the $i^{\rm th}$ momentum coordinate given by the OU process is then:
+\yw{We implement a symplectic Euler integrator \cite{sanz2018numerical} for the part of the particle system arising from approximation of the Hamiltonian contribution to the damped-driven mean-field equations.
+That is, we take a half step $\epsilon/2$ of momentum updates, then a full step $\epsilon$ of position updates, and finally a half step $\epsilon/2$ of momentum updates.
+With the ensemble approximation the system is only approximately Hamiltonian; the splitting used in symplectic Euler is still well-defined, however.
+And we also expect it to perform well in the large particle limit because the mean-field limit is itself Hamiltonian.} {Let $Z_j$ be the collection of all position and momentum particles at time $j$: $\{q_{j}^{(i)},p_{j}^{(i)}\}_{i=1}^I.$ Starting from time $j$ this symplectic Euler integration gives map $Z_{j} \mapsto \hat{Z}_{j}.$ We set $q_{j+1}^{(i)}$ to be the $i^{\rm th}$ position coordinates of $\hat{Z}_{j}$ and then update the momentum coordinates using the OU process \yw{which provides the damped-driven component of the mean-field limiting process.} The damping coefficient $\gamma>0$ is treated as a hyperparameter of EKHMC. {Vector $Z$ is set at the value given by output of the preceding symplectic Euler integrator, denoted by $\hat{Z}_{j}$.} The update of the $i^{\rm th}$ momentum coordinate, \yw{given by solving the OU process exactly in law,} is then

 {where $\hat{p}^{(i)}_j$ are the momentum coordinates from $\hat{Z}_{j}$.} Within the OU process the damping coefficient $\gamma>0$ is treated as a hyperparameter of EKHMC.